videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/change-input-device.md

 ### `getWebcams()`

-- This method of the `meeting` object will give you the list of all the available cameras which can be shown in a dropdown list.
+- This method of the **Meeting** class will provide you with a list of all the available cameras, which can be displayed in a dropdown list.

 - This method will return an array of objects which will contain the `deviceId` and `label` of the camera input device.

 ### `changeWebcam()`

-- Once you know which device you want to switch camera input to, you can pass the `deviceId` to this method to change the camera input device.
+- Once you know which device you want to switch the camera input to, you can pass the `deviceId` to this method to change the camera input device.

 #### Example